mozilla/pkipolicy/rootstore/policy.md

     issues Extended Validation certificates within the certificate hierarchy associated with the CA certificate and, if so, the CA/Browser Forum EV policy OID of 2.23.140.1.1 associated with the CA certificate;
-4.  a Certificate Policy and Certification Practice Statement (or links to a CP and CPS) or equivalent disclosure document(s) for the CA or CAs in question;
+4.  links to the CP and CPS (or combined CP/CPS) for the CA or CAs in question;
 5.  an auditor-witnessed root key generation ceremony report and contiguous period-of-time audit reports performed thereafter no less frequently than annually;
-6.  evidence of automated certificate issuance support as specified above;
+6.  evidence of automated certificate issuance support, as specified above (if seeking enablement of the websites trust bit);
     *and*
 7.  information as to how the CA operator has fulfilled the requirements stated above regarding its verification of certificate signing